 So, the first thing to note is that arriving at the castle as early as possible is key.
 We rocked up at 9.00am exactly, just as the ticket office was opening (you can only buy tickets from here, at the foot of both castles).
 This also seemed to coincide with the appearance of two large tour buses packed with Japanese tourists.
 We started to run, fast, as did the groups getting off the bus, it was kind of surreal but we kept going anyway and managed to beat the forming surge to the front of the queue *punches air*.
 We should say that when we were coming down from the castle at around 2.30pm, the queue for the ticket office was crazy, and so you really want to get there as early as possible.
 We can only imagine the crowds in summer!
 When you reach the ticket office, there are timed tours dependent on language.
 If you’re looking to visit both Schloss Hohenschwangau and Neuschwanstein, the tour guide suggested leaving two hours between the start of each tour.
 This is mainly due to the walk between the two castles (we’ll get to that bit).
 As we needed to be in Munich for late afternoon, we opted for just the Neuschwanstein tour at 10.50am.

-Now, the walk up to Neuschwanstein is around 30 – 40 minutes, dependent on your fitness.
+The walk up to Neuschwanstein is around 30 – 40 minutes, dependent on your fitness.
 There is a horse and cart that run up and down (not massive fans of this form of transport) and to be honest, we were walking faster than the poor horses, so it wouldn’t save you much time anyway.
 We believe there’s also a bus that runs in the summer months.
 The walk is a winding road up the hill to the top.
 It’s a pretty enough walk, passing a few waterfalls and streams running down the mountain.
 Once at the top, you’re rewarded with panoramic views.
 The early morning mist was just clearing when we reached the top, it was so perfect it made you feel a bit tearful!

 Ready for a bit of history?
 Here’s a quick run-down of the magical castle, which inspired Disney’s famous citadel (yep, it really is a disney castle!)
 Neuschwanstein was planned and commissioned by King Ludwig II, a deemed mentally unstable King with an obsession with Wagner and returning to the more traditional medieval times.
 Building began on the castle in 1869 but was never finished.
 King Ludwig II was declared insane and taken from Neuschwanstein in 1886.
 The next day, he and his doctor were found drowned after taking an evening walk.
 The actual tour of the castle, therefore, isn’t particularly long, around 30 minutes, as only a third of the rooms were actually completed.
 In fact, the King only lived in the castle for 170 days!
 The tour was made particularly interesting by our tour guide, who seemed to only speak in a strange sing-song voice, slipping between a German, Irish and strangely Australian accent.
 Maybe he’d spent too much time amongst Ludwig’s possessions!
 One of the most interesting rooms on the tour was the King’s bedroom.
 Perhaps not helping the mentally unstable claims, Ludwig only slept during the day and so had a night sky built into the top of his bed!